nbryan04/Robot/README.md

 # Robot

 ## TODO:
-- PWM Control: Do not let other PWM pin turn on when the other is active
+- ~~PWM Control: Do not let other PWM pin turn on when the other is active~~
-- Mutable Variable (with methods to change it) that manages duty cycle WHILE motor running
+- ~~Mutable Variable (with methods to change it) that manages duty cycle WHILE motor running~~ (basically implemented with our new Motor.drive method)
 - Get encoding working to a high degree of accuracy
 - Turn functions (that take angle?)